University-of-Delaware-IT-ESCS-SysEng/postgresql-crunchy-operator-examples/pvs/README.md

 our PVs are tied to a specific machine since we do not have NAS and NFS died using Postgresql.

+## iSCSI

+We are testing the use of iSCSI volumes.

 ## Reusing the PV

 I haven't tested this yet, but: